 Chadsgrove School is a purpose-built, local authority maintained, special school for children with physical disabilities and complex health needs located in Bromsgrove, north Worcestershire.
-The school is an all age (2-19) day school serving children from across the West Midlands (including Sandwell, Solihull and Dudley).
+The school is an all age (2-19) day school serving children from across the West Midlands (including Sandwell, Birmingham and Dudley).

-Pupils at Chadsgrove may have physical disabilities such as cerebral palsy, muscular dystrophy or spina bifida, acquired brain injuries, complex medical conditions and epilepsy.
-In addition, pupils may also have associated needs such as:
+Pupils at Chadsgrove may have physical disabilities such as cerebral palsy, muscular dystrophy, acquired brain injuries, complex medical conditions and epilepsy.
+In addition, pupils may also have associated, secondary, needs such as:

-Learning disabilities (moderate, severe or profound and multiple)
+- Learning disabilities (moderate, severe or profound and multiple)

+- Visual and/or hearing impairment

+- Communication difficulties

+- Autism Spectrum Disorder

+- Social and emotional difficulties